DoSomething/communal-docs/Homestead/readme.md

 # Northstar, you can set this to `false`.
 mongodb: true

+# Use MariaDB for SQL databases.
+mariadb: true

 # Configure which folders on your local machine
 # are accessible on the Homestead VM.
 This should
 # include an entry for whichever folders you store